codegenerator-tools/Github-Repository/README.md

 # Github-Repository

-> This project aims to provide the latest 'Android Github repositories' on your Android Phone.
+> This project aims to provide the latest 'Android Github repositories' on Android Device.
 It shows the list of repositories and the detailed information of the repository

 > Tools Used to build the application are Android, Kotlin, Java and retrofit2